Discover the best time to buy your wedding dress and why

 Fortunately, your gown can usually be altered in a number of ways and in most cases up to two dress sizes either way.
 But there are limits to alterations and these will vary from dress to dress depending on how they’re structured.

-While weight loss, weight gain and pregnancy might all be reasons for celebration, each can have a big impact when it comes to fitting into your gown a few months down the road.
+While weight loss, weight gain and pregnancy might all be reasons for celebration, each can have an impact when it comes to fitting into your gown some months or even longer down the road.
 So maintaining a consistent body shape is much easier if less time occurs between ordering your gown and your first fitting.

-Finally, don’t be afraid to ask your bridal consultant how easy or otherwise it would be to alter certain aspects of your gown.
+Finally, never be afraid to ask your bridal consultant how easy or otherwise it would be to alter certain aspects of your gown.

 It’s perfectly natural for a bride to be incredibly excited about her special day and want to get her dress right away.
-However, if you intend to buy your dress more than a year before your wedding, you should bear in mind that bridal styles and trends can change throughout that time so you need to be certain that you won’t be tempted to change your mind about your chosen dress as time slips by.
+However, if you intend to buy your dress more than a year or more before your wedding, just bear in mind that bridal styles and trends can change throughout that time so you need to be sure that you won’t be tempted to change your mind about your chosen dress as time slips by.

-Another consideration for a bride who’s ordered early is to plan on where to keep her gown for what may be quite a long time.
-You need to take into account that the way your gown is stored is very important to its shape so it needs to be kept in a suitable place to avoid unnecessary creasing or folding.
+Another consideration for a bride who’s ordered early is where to keep her gown for what may be quite a long time.
+You need to take into account that the way your gown is stored is very important to its shape so it needs to be kept in a suitable place to avoid creasing or anything that may be harmful such as extremes of temperature or humidity.

 Ordering your gown too late